Delegating to Nonphysician Practitioners

 Although not required, Ms. Benson encouraged supervising physicians to have their NPPs credentialed by individual payers.
 Doing so provides a safety net against lost revenue if an NPP visit billed under the physician’s NPI number is disqualified for any reason, she says.

 These nuances can be tricky to navigate.
-“This is a complex thing, and there are going to be mistakes,” Austin attorney Julian Rivera said during the event.
+“This is a complex thing, and there are going to be mistakes,” Austin attorney Julian Rivera said.

 Mr. Rivera encouraged physicians to document any mistakes as well as any corrective actions enacted to address them.
 “When something like this happens, there is only one solution and there is only one opportunity – but it’s a big opportunity – and that is to prove compliance,” he said.